-This policy establishes procedures for the performance of a fiscal review and resolution of any subsequent findings and observations.
+This policy establishes procedures for the performance of a fiscal monitoring review and resolution of any subsequent findings and observations.

-The Economic and Workforce Development Department (EWDD) awards federal, state, and local grants to for-profit and non-profit organizations (Subrecipient).
-It is the policy of the department to conduct desk review and on-site fiscal reviews to determine the subrecipient's compliance with federal, state, local, and city grant regulations, including the requirements for pass-through entities of the 2 CFR 200.331(d) and the audit requirements of the 2 CFR 200.500 to 200.521, and ensure the resolution of any findings and questioned and/or disallowed costs.
+The Economic and Workforce Development Department (EWDD) awards federal, state, and local grants to for-profit and non-profit organizations (Subrecipient ).
+It is the policy of the department to conduct desk and on-site fiscal monitoring reviews every fiscal year to determine the subrecipient's compliance with federal, state, local, and City grant regulations, including the requirements set forth in 2 CFR 200.331(d) - Requirements for Pass-Through Entities, and the audit requirements specified in 2 CFR 200.500 to 200.521, and ensure the resolution of any findings and questioned and/or disallowed costs.

-The EWDD's Financial Management Division (FMD) Audit Section is responsible for conducting the fiscal reviews of subrecipients.
+The EWDD's Financial Management Division (FMD) Audit Section is responsible for conducting the fiscal monitoring reviews of subrecipients.
 The objectives of the fiscal reviews are to determine if:

-- Funds are used for allowable activities. - Expenditures are appropriately allocated to funding sources and required cost categories, - Proper fiscal records are maintained and are auditable, - Grant regulations and contract provisions are complied with, and - Corrective actions from prior fiscal reviews and audits are being implemented.
+- Subrecipient has good internal controls and adequate financial management systems in place to account for City funds: - Funds are used for allowable activities; - Expenditures are appropriately allocated to funding sources and required cost categories; - Proper fiscal records are maintained and are auditable; - Grant regulations and contract provisions are complied with; and - Corrective actions from prior fiscal reviews and audits are being implemented.